broberts23/automated-deployments/blog.md

 ![Alt text](image-4.png)

-The automated deployment will now generate the credentials and set up permissions between GitHub Actions, ACR and the AKS cluster.
+The automated deployment will now generate the credentials and set up permissions between GitHub Actions, the Container Registry and the AKS cluster.

-The automated deployment will also create a pull request contain the new Dockerfile, GitHub Actions workflow and Kubernetes (yaml) manifest.
+The automated deployment will also create a pull request containing the new Dockerfile, GitHub Actions workflow and Kubernetes (yaml) manifest.

 Clicking on "Approve pull request" will open the pull request in GitHub in a new tab.